dtarnawsky/jwtvalidator-intune/README.md

 ## C# JWT Validator
 This project was created by starting with the new project wizard for Web APIs in Visual Studio 2022.
+The goal of this sample project is to create an Web API in c# that will validate the ID Token supplied by your Ionic Application that uses the Microsoft Intune plugin.

 In `Startup.cs` the following line was added:
 `services.AddMicrosoftIdentityWebApiAuthentication(Configuration, "AzureAd");`